Crufts: History

 The first Obedience Championships were held in 1955 one year after the electricians’ strike cancellation, the same year working sheepdogs were first allowed to enter.
 In 1978, agility was introduced as a demonstration, to later become a competition in 1980, with an international invitational competition added in 2001.
 In 1985, the Young Kennel Club was founded to promote dog handling among younger people.
 Flyball was introduced in 1990, and in 1992, the first Heelwork to Music demonstration was carried out by Mary Ray.
-In the early 1990s the Kennel Club started to campaign for responsible dog ownership, with emphasis on people choosing the right dog for them, and introduced Discover Dogs area to Crufts, where visitors can meet all currently recognised breeds and chat to breed experts about dog ownership.
+In the early 1990s The Kennel Club started to campaign for responsible dog ownership, with emphasis on people choosing the right dog for them, and introduced Discover Dogs area to Crufts, where visitors can meet all currently recognised breeds and chat to breed experts about dog ownership.
 In 2000, Rescue Dog Agility was added to the programme.

 By 1979, the show had to move to Earls Court exhibition centre, as the increasing number of entries and spectators had outgrown the capacity of its previous venue.
 Soon, the show had to be changed again – the duration had to be increased to three days in 1982, then in 1987 to four days, as its popularity continued to increase.
 Since 1991, the show, previously always held in London, has been held in the National Exhibition Centre, Solihull.

 At the Centenary celebrations in 1991 Crufts was officially recognised by the Guinness Book of Records as the world's largest dog show, with 22,973 dogs being exhibited in conformation classes that year.
 Including agility and other events, it is estimated that an average 28,000 dogs take part in Crufts each year, with an estimated 160,000 human visitors attending the show.

 Crufts was formerly televised by the BBC; this ended after the 2008 event (see "Criticism") and the 2009 event was only shown via the Internet.
 Since 2010 the show has been broadcast on the commercial channels Channel 4 and More4, attracting over 4.5 million viewers.

 In 2021, as a result of the COVID-19 pandemic, Crufts was first postponed, then cancelled for the first time since the electricians' strike of 1954.

-The show was held on 10–13 March 2022, 9–12 March 2023, 7-10 March 2024 and 6-9 March 2025.
+The show was held on 10–13 March 2022, 9–12 March 2023, 7-10 March 2024, 6-9 March 2025 and 5-8 March 2026.

-The show will be held on 5-8 March 2026.
+The show will be held on 4-7 March 2027.